inquerex/inquerex.github.io/texts/userguide_v.Prototype_1.2.md

 The prototype of Inquerex is, for now, **only compatible with macOS**.
 Installing Inquerex is easy:
 1. Download Inquerex on <a href="https://www.inquerex.com/">this page</a>.
-2. Double-click on the downloaded `.zip` file.
+2. Double-click on the downloaded `.pkg` file and follow the on-screen instructions.
-3. Double-click on the generated `.dmg` file.
-4. In the window that appears, drag and drop "Inquerex.app" on top of the "Applications" folder.
-5. Close that window, "eject" the mounted drive, and delete the `.zip` and `.dmg` files.
-6. Open your "Applications" folder and double-click on "Inquerex.app."
-Your computer will tell you that it can't open Inquerex because it is from an "unidentified developer" (one that isn't registered with Apple).
-That's ok.
-Click "Cancel."
-Then, right-click on "Inquerex.app" (or hold down the `control` key and click on it).
-In the menu that appears, click "Open."
-Then, in the window that appears, click "Open" once more.

 After that, Inquerex should launch.
-And it should launch every time you double-click on "Inquerex.app."
+And it should launch every time you double-click on "Inquerex.app" in your "Applications" folder.
 As you use Inquerex, your computer will ask if you want to grant Inquerex various permissions. **To use all of Inquerex's features (e.g., the ability to open PDFs to particular pages), say "yes" every time.**

 ## Selecting PDFs to Search